hussainashiqktk/IT-automation-projects/Projects/Auto_User_Accounts/README.md

 ### Linux Adaptation Notes
 For Linux, replace `main.ps1` with a Python script using `os.system()` to call `useradd`, `usermod`, and `userdel`.
 Example: `os.system(f"useradd -c '{fullName}' -m {username} -p $(openssl passwd -1 {password})")`.
 Update `monitor.py` to call this script instead.
 Logging remains consistent across platforms.

-This project is now fully functional for your local Windows system—no AD required—with robust logging.
-Test it out, and let me know if you need adjustments!